sumpool/opentrade/readme.md

 const TRADE_COMISSION = 0.001;
 ```

-After that, you coins should appear on the main page.
+After that, your added coin should appear on the main page.